mcroteau/Lowtime/README.md

-#LowTime - better than snooze
+#LowTime - avoiding the snooze button